imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    - **floatingToggleCount** - Int - Number of times the user switched between monthly and yearly on the floating dock
    - **graceLeftoverDays** - Int – number of days left for grace period
    - **isFRE** - Boolean – Are we showing the First Run Experience or regular UI?
+   - **jumpScrollInteracted** - Bool - If user clicked on the jumping scroll down button to navigate to comparison table.
    - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session
    - **scrollDepth** - Double - Scroll depth throughout the current session of paywall.
    - **userDuration** - Double – Duration in milliseconds the user spent on the SKU chooser.